- Restrictions

 If you want to avoid running duplicate scans, you can either remove the scans from the project’s .gitlab-ci.yml

-.
-Disabling jobs this way does not prevent the security jobs defined by scan execution
+local jobs with variables.
+Skipping jobs does not prevent any security jobs defined by scan execution

 policies from running.